Cherry Shrimp (Neocaridina) Gender Identification: A Comprehensive Guide

 Not all shrimps are born male.
 Shrimp, like many other crustaceans, have a reproductive system that can exhibit sexual dimorphism, where individuals can be either male or female.

-Shrimp typically go through a process called sexual differentiation, where they develop into either males or females based on various factors, including environmental conditions and social interactions.
+Shrimp typically undergo a process called sexual differentiation, during which they develop into either males or females based on various factors, including environmental conditions and social interactions.

 Are shrimp both genders?

 Some shrimp species can be both genders, which is known as sequential hermaphroditism.
-For example, the shrimp genus Lysmata perform protandric simultaneous hermaphroditism where they become true hermaphrodites instead of females.
+For example, the shrimp genus Lysmata performs protandric simultaneous hermaphroditism, where they become true hermaphrodites instead of females.

 However, not all shrimp species are hermaphrodites.